← Blog

 Intelligence is cheap.
 Context is expensive.

-After thousands of hours working with frontier LLMs, I've reached a counterintuitive conclusion: the models are already smart enough for most tasks.
-What varies wildly is how well we can give them what they actually need to succeed.
-The popular narrative focuses on model capabilities: reasoning, factual knowledge, code generation.
-But I think we're missing the real bottleneck.
-Performance differences between users aren't primarily about prompt engineering tricks or having access to the latest model.
-They're about something much harder: extracting and encoding the implicit context that determines whether output is actually useful.
+Most of the focus on LLMs has rightly been on model capabilities: reasoning, factual knowledge, code generation.
+But I think we’ve reached a point where model intelligence is not the real bottleneck.
+Performance differences between users aren’t primarily about prompt engineering tricks or having access to the latest model.
+They’re about something much harder: extracting and encoding the implicit context that determines whether output is actually useful.

 The context gap

-Here's a simple test.
-Ask Claude or ChatGPT to write a product requirements document for a feature at your company.
+Here’s a simple test.
+Ask Claude-4-Opus or GPT-5 to write a product requirements document for a feature at your company.
 Then ask a colleague to do the same task.
 The model will give you something that looks professional – proper sections, reasonable user stories, clean formatting.
 Your colleague will give you something that actually reflects how decisions get made at your company.
 They know that the CEO hates anything that increases support tickets.
 They remember that the last time someone proposed a similar feature, it got killed because of data privacy concerns.
-They understand that "quick win" in your organization means "ships in the current quarter without additional headcount."
-This isn't because your colleague is smarter than Claude.
-It's because they have access to context that's nearly impossible to encode in a prompt: the unwritten rules, competing priorities, and organizational dynamics that determine what actually gets built.
+They understand that “quick win” in your organization means “ships in the current quarter without additional headcount”.

 A simple framework

-Performance varies because of three factors: Performance = Model × Task Clarity × Context Model capability keeps rising, but it's well beyond what's needed for many tasks.
+Model capability keeps rising, but it’s well beyond what’s needed for many tasks.
 The variance in outcomes is increasingly dominated by how well you can specify what you want (Task Clarity) and surface the relevant information the model needs to succeed (Context).
-This is why the same person can get dramatically different results from the same model on seemingly similar tasks.
-It's not the model that's inconsistent, it's the quality of specification and context extraction.

 1. Tacit knowledge